Quality Assurance

 The Corporate Quality Assurance department of Asahi Kasei Corporation oversees and coordinates Group-wide quality assurance activities.

-Corporate Quality Assurance consists of three groups: the Quality Assurance Group, which supports the enhancement of each internal organization’s quality assurance activities; the Product Safety Group, which functions to ensure our product safety as a comprehensive chemical manufacturer; and the Quality Assurance Planning Group, which proposes new plans and provides smooth connections between internal and external organizations.
-Corporate Quality Assurance performs a head-office function as a hub for the Group's quality assurance framework and strives every day to reinforce quality assurance activities throughout the Asahi Kasei Group to deliver safe and reliable products and services to our customers and society.
+Corporate Quality Assurance consists of three groups: the Corporate Quality Assurance Planning Group, which proposes new plans and supports quality assurance activities at each internal organization; the Corporate Quality Audit Group, which proposes improvements for preventing compliance risks that occur during quality assurance activities at business organizations and offers support in preparing governance; and the Corporate Chemical Regulatory Group, which fulfills the function of ensuring compliance with chemical laws and regulations as a diversified chemical manufacturer.
+Corporate Quality Assurance performs a head-office function as a hub for the Group's quality assurance framework and strives every day to reinforce quality assurance by coordinating activities across the entire Asahi Kasei Group to deliver safe and reliable products and services to our customers and society.

-Each core operating company and strategic business unit within the Asahi Kasei Group performs quality assurance in accordance with the products and services provided in each business area, in conformity with the Group-wide fundamental principles and uniform guidelines and bylaws.
+Each core operating company and strategic business unit within the Asahi Kasei Group performs quality assurance in accordance with the products and services provided in each business area, in conformity with the Group Principles.

-- Based on the Monthly Quality Assurance Report prepared by Corporate Quality Assurance, the Executive Officer for ESH & QA, the Executive Officer for Quality Assurance, and the Senior General Manager of Corporate Quality Assurance hold the Quality Assurance Meeting to discuss information related to quality assurance.
+Based on the Monthly Quality Assurance Report prepared by Corporate Quality Assurance, the Executive Officer for ESH & QA, the Executive Officer for Quality Assurance, and the Senior General Manager of Corporate Quality Assurance of Asahi Kasei Corporation hold the Quality Assurance Meeting to discuss information related to quality assurance.

-Product safety measures are implemented at each stage of product development and product supply, to ensure product safety and to prevent product problems and complaints from emerging.
-In addition, we have also established appropriate measures to be taken if a serious product problem or serious accident is likely to occur or if it does occur.
+Risk assessment is implemented at each stage of product development and product supply, to ensure product safety and to prevent product problems and complaints from emerging.
+In addition, we have also established appropriate measures to be taken if a serious product problem or serious accident occurs or is likely to occur.

 Chemical substance management

 The Asahi Kasei Group identifies the properties of chemical substances and appropriately manages each process from product development, raw material procurement, and production (including intermediates) through to use and disposal in order to ensure the safety of products and production processes.
-We implement the chemical substance management shown in the diagram below at each stage from the perspectives of the global environment, process safety, occupational health and safety and quality assurance (product safety).
+We implement the chemical substance management shown in the diagram below at each stage from the perspectives of the global environment, process safety, occupational health and safety/physical health, and quality assurance.

 Chemical substance management flow